rmsrosa/random_notes/docs/src/markov_chains/markov_chains_irreducibility_and_recurrence.md

 # Irreducibility and recurrence

+Irreducibility is a fundamental concept related to the uniqueness of an invariant measure, when it exists, but it does not necessarily implies that it exists.

 ## Irreducibility

 A time-homogeneous Markov chain $(X_n)_n$ with $n$-step transition probability $K_n(x, \cdot)$ is called **$P$-irreducible,** with respect to a probability distribution $P,$ if